tylerlam1/SENG_Notes/Third Year Term Two/SENG438/ClassNotes.md

 3. Determine serial-parallel configurations
 4. Represent each component as a separate block in the diagram
 5. Draw lines connecting the blocks in a logical order for mission success

+In serial system reliability:
+* No redundancy
+* All component of the system are needed to make the ssytem function properly
+* If any sone of the component fails, the system fails

+The serial system reliability can be calculated from component reliabilities, if the components fail independently from each other.
+To find the system reliability, you multiple them together.

+In parallel system reliability:
+* System with redundancy
+* Only ONE out of n (identical) components is needed to make the system function properly
+* If ALL of the components fail, the system fails.

+You can calculate the reliability from 1- sum(1-reliability_per_component).

+In sequential systems, when one component fails, the next one is assigned to fulfill the job.
+This is done in sequence until no components left.
+If ALL components fail, the system fails.
+You can also combine parallel-series configurations.